-Work experience satisfying requirements 1 and 2 can be concurrent.

-Educational experience may not be used to substitute any of the work experience eligibility requirements.
+Work experience satisfying requirements above can be concurrent.
+Educational experience may not be used to substitute for any of the work experience eligibility requirements.

-3. Agree to abide by The Association Code of Ethics.

 There is no requirement of an academic degree or continuing education activity for initial certification eligibility.